Buck Knives Famous Model 110 Folding Hunter

 The lockback gets its name from the rocking lock plate visible on the back of the handle.
 Opening the blade causes the rocker to lock against the blade, keeping it open.
+This is a very strong and secure locking mechanism.
 To close the blade, push down on the rocker at the back of the handle.
-Two hands are normally used to open and close a Buck 110, although with practice and some machine oil on the hinge, it can be opened with one hand.
+Two hands are normally used to open and close a Buck 110, although with practice and a drop of light machine oil on the hinge, it can be opened with one hand in an emergency.

 This is a heavy knife and closed it is too long for comfortable pocket carry.
 Use the provided belt pouch.
 It allows quick and easy access to the knife in the field.